-Keep in mind that, if the goal of the gift is to reduce the donor's taxable estate - especially where avoiding New Jersey estate tax is the focus - a gift of appreciated assets should take into account the potential capital gains tax cost versus the projected estate tax savings.
-If you have an estate of \$5,000,000 and decide to make a gift of property with a value of \$100,000 and basis of \$20,000 in order to reduce your New Jersey estate tax, you will succeed in lowering that tax by about \$11,200.
-But if the recipient sells that property, he or she could incur a combined federal and New Jersey capital gains tax cost of over \$15,000 (depending on applicable tax brackets).
+Keep in mind that, if the goal of the gift is to reduce the donor's taxable estate, a gift of appreciated assets should take into account the potential capital gains tax cost versus the projected estate tax savings.
 You might have been better off holding onto the property for the step-up in basis or selecting property with a higher basis for the gift.

-There are two caveats to rules governing change in basis at death, however: (i) if the property depreciates in value in the donor's hands, at the donor's death, the rule provides for a "step-down" in basis; and (ii) certain property is not subject to the basis change rules at all (e.g., assets in retirement plans).
+There are three caveats to rules governing change in basis at death, however: (i) if the property depreciates in value in the donor's hands, at the donor's death, the rule provides for a "step-down" in basis; (ii) certain property is not subject to the basis change rules at all (e.g., assets in retirement plans); and (iii) certain property gifted to the decedent that comes back to the donor from that decedent within one year of the original gift, which keeps its basis as it was in the hands of the donor before the gift to the decedent.

 Estate Reduction: Property that you give away in forms or amounts that are not "adjusted taxable gifts" (and so not added back into your gross estate) obviously reduce your estate subject to federal estate tax.
-But in addition, giving away income-producing property - whether an adjusted taxable gift or not - means that the income earned by that gifted property no longer belongs to you.
+But in addition, giving away incomeproducing property - whether an adjusted taxable gift or not - means that the income earned by that gifted property no longer belongs to you.
 That may mean it gets taxed at lower income tax brackets in the hands of the recipient, and it certainly means that the income no longer accumulates in your estate and causes that estate to grow.

-Suppose you set up a trust during your lifetime (and Grantor Trust Status: different types of trusts will be discussed in detail below) for your children or grandchildren, and you want the property in the trust to build up over time.
+Grantor Trust Status: Suppose you set up a trust during your lifetime (and different types of trusts will be discussed in detail below) for your children or grandchildren, and you want the property in the trust to build up over time.
 However, every income tax payment that the trust makes defeats that intention and reduces the property kept in the trust.
 If you could relieve the trust from having to pay its own income taxes (which reach the higher tax brackets far more quickly than do the rates for individuals), the trust fund could grow essentially income tax-free, compounding over time.
 Each income tax payment you make on behalf of the trust would be, in effect, a gift-tax-free contribution to the trust.

-In order to make that happen, the trust agreement would need to include certain provisions necessary to trigger "grantor trust" status, and you would need to have the funds to pay the income tax on property you no longer own (and be willing to do so).
+In order to get that beneficial tax result, the trust agreement would need to include certain provisions that trigger "grantor trust" status.
+And you would need to have the funds to pay the income tax on property you no longer own (and be willing to do so).
 But certain kinds of trusts that are designed to last over many years (e.g., generation-skipping transfer trusts discussed above) might benefit from being grantor trusts.
 And, with careful drafting, the trust agreement might provide a mechanism for switching off grantor trust status (if ever desired) to provide even more flexibility.
-Bear in mind, however, that grantor trust status will lapse at the death of the grantor, at which point the trust will have to file its own income tax returns and pay any tax due.
+Bear in mind, however, that grantor trust status will lapse at the death of the grantor, at which point the trust will have to file its own income tax returns and begin paying any taxes due itself.